Home OFW News Philippines Stays Off US IP Watch List for 13th Year: What This...

-The Philippines has been removed from the United States intellectual property rights watch list once again, marking a significant diplomatic and economic milestone.
-For overseas Filipino workers, particularly those in technology, entertainment, and creative industries, this development signals improved bilateral trade relations that could translate into expanded job opportunities and stronger legal protections for Filipino intellectual property.
+The Philippines has remained off the US intellectual property rights watch list for the 13th consecutive year, according to the USTR 2026 Special 301 Report, as reported by Philstar and Inquirer, marking a significant diplomatic and economic milestone.
+For overseas Filipino workers, particularly those in technology, entertainment, and creative industries, the philippines us priority watch list removal signals improved bilateral trade relations that could translate into expanded job opportunities and stronger legal protections for Filipino intellectual property.

 The US Trade Representative’s office announced the removal of the Philippines from its Priority Watch List for intellectual property rights enforcement.
 This watch list monitors countries that allegedly fail to adequately protect American patents, trademarks, copyrights, and trade secrets.
 The Philippines had been included on various IP watch lists intermittently over the past decade due to concerns about piracy, counterfeiting, and weak enforcement mechanisms.